Physics

 • Project Scientist For The Science Payload For The James Webb Space Telescope, NASA

 The Milky Way spilling across the ceiling of Laramie’s night.
 People pushing the bounds of quantum materials and solar energy.
 Enviable observatories.
 Plus, a deep commitment to your development as a scientist.
-This is why people choose the Department of Physics at UW for their doctorates.
+These are only a few reasons why people choose the Department of Physics at UW for their doctorates.